 The IV Disc angle and its importance.

 The lordotic wedging (IV Disc angle) of the Inter-Vertebral Discs (IVD) have an important function in protecting the discs ((Cyriax JH.
 1946 Harrison DD 1998 ) in preventing retropulsion of the disc contents.
 This is compromised by some sitting positions.

-- In moderate extension the position of the disc is stable.
+- In moderate extension the position of the IV disc is stable.
 The disc contents lie centrally and the back of the joint is closed which prevents their backward displacement.

 - In flexion the back of the joint is opened up so that the wedge shape is lost and the joint surfaces become more parallel or the wedge is even reversed.
 The anterior portion of the annulus fibrosis undergoes compression while the posterior portion is under tensile stress increasing the intra-discal pressure in addition to existing axial compression.
 This is an undesirable position as the altered forces acting on the disc contents, tends to force them posteriorly with a liability for prolapse to occur.

 - The posterior extent of the AF is weaker than the anterior, with fewer lamellae.

 - The effect has already been illustrated with the following diagram.

 - The wedge angles of IV discs are the simplest to understand.
 It is this angle at the vulnerable L4/5 & L5/S1 ( known as Pre Sacral, PS, 1 & 2 in paleoanthropology) discs that must be preserved if retropulsion and protrusion are to be avoided.
 (Pictures are derived from Francis W. Smith et al.)

 This effect is clearly shown on pMRI scanning.
 The wedge angles of IV discs are shown outlined in white on the pMRI scan (left).
 (Francis W. Smith et al.) They are measured more accurately by the shape system used by Meakin et al, shown (right) with dotted outlines.